 We develop dead or dry hedges – dead roots and branches that are long and thick enough to create an effective shelter or barrier.
 They often come from thinning or branches that fall by natural pruning.

 We use trico, a natural emulsified solution of sheep's fat that we put on the trees.
-The grease repels deer that would happily graze on our young plants.
+The grease repels deer that would happily graze on our saplings.

-We do not use chemicals, which means some young plants may die within a year of being planted.
-That's why we always schedule one or two replanting phases to replace those young plants that do not survive.
+We do not use chemicals, which means some saplings may die within a year of being planted.
+That's why we always schedule one or two replanting phases to replace those saplings that do not survive.